EllyPirelly/cf-movie-angular-client/README.md

 - `ng serve --open` - automatically rebuilds the application and reloads the page when you change any of the source files and opens the application in a new tab in your browser `http://localhost:4200/`

 ## Heads-up: Deployment to GitHub pages
-- commands to use with angular cli after installing `angular-cli-ghpages` do not work
+- angular cli commands do not work after install of `angular-cli-ghpages`
 - code needs to be build manually, run
 ```
 ng build --output-path docs --base-href /cf-movie-angular-client/